BrennanBarker/envy/README.md

 If you have a use for that stuff, please go use this excellent tool.

 But if you're like most people, you don't need 1000 lines of code to make, copy, rename, or list your venvs.
-You want soemthing dead simple; a minimal library you can source into your shell and be off to the races.
+You want something dead simple; a minimal library you can source into your shell and be off to the races.
 That's `envy`.

 ## How?